 Nearly a year since the military takeover on 1 February 2021, there is growing evidence of a deepening humanitarian crisis and economic displacement, with a high risk of increased food insecurity and malnutrition, rapidly unfolding in Myanmar.
-Joint assessments by WFP, FAO and UNICEF in 2021 estimate that in 2022, a total of 13.2 million people or 24 percent of the population are now either severely or moderately food-insecure, of which 1.2 million are severely food-insecure.
+Joint assessments by WFP, FAO and UNICEF in 2021 estimate that in 2022, a total of 13.2 million people or 24 percent of the population are now either severely or moderately food-insecure, of which 1.2 million are severely food-insecure2.

-Unless emergency food assistance is provided, an estimated 3.5 million moderately foodinsecure people are at critical risk of falling into severe food insecurity due to insufficient food consumption, use of crisis or emergency coping strategies and/or economical vulnerability.
+Unless emergency food assistance is provided, an estimated 3.5 million moderately food-insecure people are at critical risk of falling into severe food insecurity due to insufficient food consumption, use of crisis or emergency coping strategies and/or economical vulnerability.
 Ongoing and intensifying clashes between the Myanmar military (Tatmadaw), ethnic armed organizations (EAO) and newly formed local militias are causing a sharp increase in the displacement of vulnerable populations.
 Since 1 February 2021, at least 606,000 people have been displaced due to conflict.
-This is in addition to an existing population of 336,000 people living in situations of protracted displacement in Rakhine, Kachin, Shan, Chin and Kayin states.
+This is in addition to an existing population of 336,000 people3 living in situations of protracted displacement in Rakhine, Kachin, Shan, Chin and Kayin states.

 The volatile security situation, disruptions to essential public services, and rising food and fuel prices are exacerbating pre-existing vulnerabilities and complicating humanitarian efforts countrywide.
-Since February 2021, the average retail price of a basic food basket was up by 32 percent.
+Since February 2021, the average retail price of a basic food basket was up by 32 percent4.
 The overall volatile context, conflict and displacement, and transportation challenges are causing rising prices and declining stock.
 The effects are felt particularly by those with intersecting vulnerabilities, including women and adolescent girls who are displaced, are heads of their household, or who have a disability.

 Adding to the challenges, in 2021 Myanmar faced a third wave of COVID-19 outbreak which had a devastating impact.
-The high transmission of COVID-19 variants, low vaccination rates,
+The high transmission of COVID-19 variants, low vaccination rates, and a crippled health care system will continue to take a heavy socio-economic toll, particularly on those whose livelihoods and freedom of movement have already been disrupted due to conflict, disaster and/or the pandemic.

-&lt;sup>2 Myanmar Humanitarian Needs Overview 2022.
+2 Myanmar Humanitarian Needs Overview 2022.

-&lt;sup>3 Myanmar Humanitarian Needs Overview 2021.
+3 Myanmar Humanitarian Needs Overview 2021.

-&lt;sup>4 WFP Market Price Update, March 2022.
+4 WFP Market Price Update, March 2022.